-THE Beijing Legal Advisory Office is an agency where citizens can seek legal information and assistance.
+THE Beijing Legal Advisory

+Office is an agency where

+citizens can seek legal information and assistance.

 It has eight rooms where individuals can discuss their legal problems with lawyers.
-The complaints are mostly dealing with economic, trimonial. housing, heritage Some and other disputes. merely expeople seek laws.
-Some planations of simple disputes only require a few minutes of a lawyer's time, others can be quite time consuming.
+The complaints are mostly civil, dealing with economic, matrimonial. housing. heritage disputes.
+Some and other people merely seek ex-Some planations of laws. simple disputes only require a few minutes of a lawyer's time, others can be quite time consuming.
 Some cannot be solved in one day.